kloimhardt/bb-web/README.md

     bb examples/guestbook_1.clj examples/guestbook_1.cljs

-### WIP: yogthos/graal-web-app-example
+### yogthos/graal-web-app-example

-This example needs a Babashka version with reitit and ring included.
+This example needs a Babashka version with Reitit and Ring included.
 A version can be compiled from the `luminus_bb_subset` branch of my Babashka fork.
-The web-page is displayed, so the routing works.
-But the `resources/public` cannot be located due to different classpath handling of Graal and Babashka.
-This will be resolved using ``io/resource``.
-Moreover the executable is 105M (vs the 65M of standard Babashka), this hints at compilation issues and needs investigation.
+Ring and Reitit had to be patched so that the Graal compile size stays at 70M (instead of 105M).
+Also Ring needed a patch to access the io/resource function of Babashka and not Java's, this is because Graal has a different notion of Classpath than Babashka.
 ```
 bb -cp examples -m yogthos-graal-web-app-example
 ```
 If you have Clojure installed and the fork in place, no compilation is needed, type:
 ```
 clojure -A:luminus_bb_subset -cp examples -m yogthos-graal-web-app-example